 CEWD staff or administrator will confirm with group whether food and drinks will be served during their event.
 The group will be asked to ensure that all food and drinks are consumed inside the classroom or auditorium.
-Two large trash cans are available in the Multi-Purpose Auditorium and directly outside the exit doors for patrons.
+Recycling bins and two large trash cans are available outside the Multi-Purpose Auditorium and directly outside the exit doors for patrons.
 Food and drinks are not allowed in any of the Computer Lab classrooms.